ilanvolow/XLKit/README.md

  While I personally think Excel is one of the very worst things that has happened to data storage since the Y2K mistake of the 1960's, I have to acknowledge that Excel is a file format used for interchange of data all over the world.

- When I have worked on cross-platform teams where a mac and windows version are simultaneously developed, my windows counterparts have always able use Microsoft's existing Excel library functionality to export Simple, Stupid Data to Simple, Stupid Excel Files, the mac implementation I had to write was at a deficit as there was no Simple, Stupid Library for mac library for exporting Simple, Stupid Excel Docuents.
+ When I have worked on cross-platform teams where a mac and windows version were being simultaneously developed, my windows counterparts were always able use Microsoft's existing Excel library functionality to export Simple, Stupid Data to Simple, Stupid Excel Files.
+The Mac implementation I had to write was at a deficit, however, as there was no Simple, Stupid Library for mac library for exporting Simple, Stupid Excel Docuents.
  In most of these projects, the mac implementation had to default to the strategy of "have the client or customer export to .CSV files, and then import with our software."
 If we were lucky, we could use a third party web service to do the export to Excel.